rundeck/docs/docs/learning/howto/install-centos.md

 After installing Rundeck, by default the instance’s hostname is `localhost. `You won’t be able to access the Rundeck instance from any node on the network so you need to configure Rundeck to use the hostname where it is installed.

-:::: tabs
+::: tabs
-::: tab Community Exercise
+@tab Community Exercise

 1. Stop the Rundeck Service.
     ```